suraj-navagire/techDoc/multithreading/readme.md

 ## Interrupt

-This method will invoke interrupted exception if thread calling thread is in sleep.
-If calling thread is running then it will update interrupt flag of that thread.
+If one thread calls the `interrupt()` method on another thread and that thread is currently sleeping, waiting, or otherwise blocked on a method that responds to interrupts, it will immediately throw an `InterruptedException`.
+If the thread is running or not blocked in such a method, the interrupt flag is set and can be checked later using `Thread.interrupted()` or `isInterrupted()`.

 **Example:**
 `org.example.InterruptExample`